 Lone Worker safety legislation and policy for the United States of America

-We discuss the law on lone working, the main hazards and risks of working alone and offer advice on solutions for your business in the US.
+Find out more about the law on lone working, the main hazards and risks of working alone and offer advice on solutions for your business in the US.

 For many organizations, lone working increases productivity, flexibility and allows businesses to operate on a wider scale.
 However, despite this, there are a number of risks that pose a threat to lone working staff.
 Lone workers do not have access to immediate help should an accident occur which often makes their roles more dangerous than office-based jobs.
 If a lone worker suffers a fall, is attacked by an assailant or has a medical accident and is unable to call for help, they could be seriously harmed.

 So how can you ensure that your lone working staff are protected whilst at work?
 In this article, we’ll discuss the main risks and hazards associated with lone working, and take a look at different scenarios where lone working may be considered unsafe.

 What is classed as lone working?Lone working is when work activities are carried out without the direct and immediate support of supervisors or colleagues.
 To put it simply, if an employee cannot be seen or heard by a colleague, they are lone working, whether that is for all or part of their working day.

 Is it legal to work alone?Working alone is completely legal and in most cases it is safe to do so.
 However, a risk assessment should be carried out on lone working activities so employers can assess and mitigate any potential dangers to their staff.